praneethkvs/jekyll-now/_posts/2018-2-19-Blockchain.md

 ```
 ![MultiChain]({{ site.baseurl }}/images/daemon.png "Create Daemon")

-This command starts the blockchain and runs a daemon which other nodes can connect to.
+This command starts the blockchain by creating what is called a **genesis block** which has the blockchain parameters and runs a daemon which other nodes can connect to.
-It also gives you an ip adress using which other nodes can connect to the blockchain.
+It also gives you an ip address using which other nodes can connect to the blockchain.

 ### Connecting to the Blockchain
 #### Step:5